aayush4515/mobile-app-dev-course/README.md

 ## 📱 CS 492: Mobile Application Development

-This repository contains all projects and assignments developed as part of the Mobile Application Development course at Elmhurst University.
+This repository showcases the projects I built as part of CS 492: Mobile Application Development at Elmhurst University.
+The course provided hands-on experience with building cross-platform mobile applications using modern frameworks and tools.

 ---

 ### 📖 Overview

-The course focuses on the principles and practices of mobile app development, including:
+Through this course, I explored the principles and practices of mobile app development, including:

-- Designing and building user-friendly mobile interfaces
+- Designing and building intuitive, user-friendly mobile interfaces

 - Implementing core mobile features and APIs

 - Applying software engineering best practices in mobile environments

-- Building both individual and team-based projects
+- Developing both individual and collaborative projects

 ---

-### 📂 Repository Contents
+## 📂 Projects

-- Project 1: Pizza Party
+- Project 1: Pizza Party 🍕
+A mobile ordering app focused on UI/UX design and form handling.

-- Project 2: Performace Prognosis
+- Project 2: Performance Prognosis 📊
+An application that tracks and displays performance metrics, integrating data storage and visualization features.

+(More projects will be added as the course progresses.)

 ---

 ### 🛠️ Tech Stack

-Projects in this repository may include:

-- Languages: C#
+- Language: C#

 - Frameworks/Libraries: Xamarin, .NET MAUI